GilbertWalker-DE/Spotify-Analytics-Project-/README.md

 - Built a **fully cloud-native ETL workflow** without local scripting.
 - Used **AWS Glue** to transform and manage data schemas efficiently.
 - Learned to query datasets with **Athena** and visualize metrics in **QuickSight**.
+- Overcame a **permissions integration challenge** between Athena and QuickSight.
 - Strengthened understanding of **data lake architecture** on AWS.

 ---